varya/bem-articles-tmp/start-from-project-stub.en.md

 ## Using libraries
 It would be nice to have each entry in the list rendered as a rectangle with a shadow.
-We can borrow a block from [a friend's of mine block library](https://github.com/john-johnson/j).<br/>
+We can borrow a block from [my friend's library](https://github.com/john-johnson/j).<br/>
 It provides just one block named `box` that does all we need.